parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 ### Starting the Client ####

-Create an empty folder and then create the server configuration file named `docker_servers.txt` inside the folder.
+Create an empty folder and then create a server configuration file named `docker_servers.txt` inside the folder.
 This file includes the server address and the port number to connect to in the following format:
 ```
     server_address, port
 ```